Oil price fall puts squeeze on North Sea energy minnows

-With fields more mature and oil harder to find, heavyweights such as BP (BP.L) and Shell (RDSa.L) turned their attention elsewhere long ago, leaving smaller independent firms to explore the more remote areas.
+With fields more mature and oil harder to find, heavyweights such as BP and Shell turned their attention elsewhere long ago, leaving smaller independent firms to explore the more remote areas.

 As many as 133 companies are now active in the British part of the North Sea.
 However, a third of those companies are deemed by experts to be too small to finance big ticket projects and a fall of around 45 percent in oil prices since June has lessened the sector’s appeal to big investors.